Travel guide

 Intensive + video, uploading content, hotspot 15 GB or more

-The best thing about eSIMs is that all the paperwork is done at home, with your Wi-Fi, and you arrive in Central Asia with your data ready.
+The best thing about the eSIM is that all the paperwork is done at home, with your Wi-Fi, and you arrive in Central Asia with your data ready.
 The process is short:

 1. Check that your mobile is eSIM compatible (almost all mid-to-high-end phones from recent years are).

-2. Buy the Central Asia plan and receive the QR by email instantly.
+2. Purchase the Central Asia plan and receive the QR by email instantly.

 3. Scan it from your phone settings: it installs in 1 minute.

-4. Leave it installed but not activated until you land, so you don't use up plan days.
+4. Leave it installed but not activated until you land, so you don't waste plan days.

 5. Upon arrival, activate the eSIM's mobile data and you're good to go: it will automatically connect to the local network.

-If it's your first time, the general guide on how to activate an eSIM shows you step-by-step with screenshots.
+If it's your first time, the general guide on how to install an eSIM shows you step-by-step with screenshots.

 Tips for staying connected on the Silk Road

 Central Asia has its digital peculiarities, and it's wise to be prepared.
-It's not a region where you can improvise connectivity on the fly as easily as in Europe.
+It's not a region where you can improvise your connection on the fly as easily as in Europe.

-• Passport registration: Buying a local physical SIM often requires registering your passport and, in some countries, even your mobile's IMEI.
-The eSIM completely saves you this hassle.
+• Passport registration: buying a local physical SIM often requires passport registration and, in some countries, even the phone's IMEI.
+The eSIM saves you this hassle completely.

 • Language: Russian is still a lingua franca.
-A translator with data can get you out of more than one bind in the bazaar.
+A translator with data will save you from more than one tight spot in the bazaar.

 Does the Central Asia eSIM cover Turkmenistan?

 It depends on the pack.
-The standard core usually covers Kazakhstan, Uzbekistan, Kyrgyzstan, and Tajikistan.
+The standard core usually includes Kazakhstan, Uzbekistan, Kyrgyzstan, and Tajikistan.
 Turkmenistan is the most closed country in the region, and its coverage for travelers is limited, so many plans do not include it.
-Always check the list of countries before buying if Turkmenistan is on your route.
+Always check the list of countries before purchasing if Turkmenistan is on your route.

 Does the eSIM work for trekking in the Pamir or Tian Shan?